 Before building your site, we recommend taking a moment to explore Squarespace and learn how the platform works.

 If you have a specific question, you can search this Help Center to find guides on any Squarespace feature.
 For an overview, our Getting Started page links to popular guides.

 To make your new site feel more like your own right away, complete these first steps:

 - Add a site title

 - Add a site logo if you have one

 - Connect your social media accounts and display social icons

 Step 4 - Import old content

-- Posts and their authors
+- Blog pages, blog posts, and authors

 It isn't possible to import: